robertrosenbusch/gfx803_rocm/README.md

 ### ROCm-6.3.4: Build/Install WhisperX on RX5(x)0/GFX803
 > [!NOTE]
 > It takes a lot of time to (re)-compile all this Stuff for your GFX803 Card (around 3 hrs)
-> Beware you only use Models who fits into your VRAM
+> Beware you only use Models who fits into your GPU-VRAM

 0. build the Docker Baseimage from this GITRepo for gfx803 first.
 1. Build the Docker Image for WhisperX, it takes aroud 2,5 hours: `docker build -f Dockerfile_rocm634_whisperx . -t 'rocm634_gfx803_whisperx:latest'`
-2. Open your Webbrowser `http://YOUR_LOCAL_IP:7860` to use WhisperX-WebUI and Download a tiny/small LLVM
+2. Open your Webbrowser `http://YOUR_LOCAL_IP:7860` to use WhisperX-WebUI and Download a tiny/small/default LLVM to transcribe
+3. Enter to the Dockercontainer `docker exec -ti rocm634_gfx803_whisperx:latest bash` and use `amdgpu_top` to monitor your GPU